 CITAS has collaborated with a variety of partners in Regensburg in organising the events.
-Audiences are welcome to bring their lunch and enjoy it during the talks.
+Audiences are welcome to bring their lunch and enjoy it during the talks, once in-person events are possible again.

 6 Nov 19